Hillman Husky: Series III

-The final iteration of the "Audax" Hillman Husky, the "Series III", made its debut in 1963, along with a face-lift for the whole Minx range (and its badge-engineered derivatives).
-The face-lift bodywork changes were applied to the Husky, but the reduction in wheel size from 15 in to 13 in, which was applied to the saloons, was not applied to the Husky in order to maintain its ground clearance.
+The final iteration of the "Audax" Hillman Husky, the "Series III", made its debut in 1963, along with a facelift for the whole Minx range (and its badge-engineered derivatives).
+The facelift bodywork changes were applied to the Husky, but the reduction in wheel size from 15 in to 13 in, which was applied to the saloons, was not applied to the Husky in order to maintain its ground clearance.
 In addition, whilst the contemporary Series V Minx got front disc brakes, the Husky continued with four-wheel drum brakes.
 While the 1390 cc engine continued to be used in most markets, for the USA the Husky adopted the 1592 cc engine used in the contemporary Minx Series V.

 From 1964 the Husky gained an all-synchromesh gearbox and changes to the clutch and suspension.
 Production of the Series III ended in 1965.

 Hillman Imp van derivative

 No further Huskies were made until a new model based on the Hillman Imp appeared in April 1967.
 This new Husky shared the Imp's rear-mounted 875 cc overhead camshaft engine, and had slightly better performance than the Imp, being approximately 330 lb lighter.
 The same engine was also adopted by the Bond 875.

 Like the earlier van version, the "Imp estate" was based on the two-door car, with the roof raised by 4 inches (100 mm) to provide a large carrying space above the engine bay, giving the car a square boxy look.
 The unusually flat roof was reinforced with stiffening ribs and supported on the inside of the vehicle with "synthetic foam noise-deadening material".
 When compared to the Commer badged panel van from which it derived, the Husky body also had extra stiffening at the rear window apertures.

 Loading access was by a vertical top-hinged rear tailgate with the bottom of the opening level with the floor, making it easy to load without stooping down.
 Sliding windows gave ventilation and a view out from the rear bench seat.
-The top part of the back seat squab folded forward forming a useful horizontal loading platform with a ribbed rubber surface, and 50 cuft of capacity.
+The top part of the back seat squab folded forward, forming a useful horizontal loading platform with a ribbed rubber surface, and 50 cuft of capacity.
 To take the increased load, this was the first Hillman derivative to have radial-ply tyres.
 It also had uprated rear shock absorbers and rear springs were fitted along with a strengthened rear suspension.
-These gave the Husky more sporty handling than the standard Imp, and looked surprising when this tall vehicle went quickly round a corner with very little roll.
+These gave the Husky more sporty handling than the standard Imp, and looked surprising when this tall vehicle went quickly around a corner with very little roll.

-Once more Commer sold a commercial version of the same car, the van version which was launched in 1965 and had the engine in low-compression form.
+Once more Commer sold a commercial version of the same car, the van version, which was launched in 1965 and had the engine in low-compression form.

 The last Husky was built in 1970, at which point Chrysler Europe, new owners of Rootes, engaged in a major rationalisation of their products.